deltachat/deltachat-pages/ca/help.md

 - As messages from unknown contacts do not pop up automatically, normally, there is **no spam**.
 - However, if needed, you can **block** any contact.

-## Delta Chat permet imatges, vídeos i altres adjunts?
+## Does Delta Chat support images, videos and other attachments?

 - Yes.
 Beside the plain text, all e-mail attachments are displayed as separate messages.
 Outgoing messages get attachments as needed automatically.